amonks/chris/README.md

 ## things

 things are files that end in `.thing`.

+Things are made of blocks.
+A block starts with `name.type:` and continues until the next block.
+Each block must have a unique name.

-They can have any number of blocks.
-Blocks can (currently) be either json or markdown.
+Things can have any number of blocks.
+Every block needs a name and a type annotation.
+The allowed types are json (.json), markdown (.md or .markdown) or text (.txt).

 things become objects.
 If you have this thing: